 Mortgage pre-approvals provide information that will benefit all parties during the home buying process.
 For instance, most sellers expect buyers to have a pre-approval letter, showing proof that the buyer can obtain financing.
 Also, through mortgage pre-approvals the buyer will learn the maximum loan amount they can take out.
 Through this process they have the opportunity of building a relationship with a lender, who then can discuss further financing and budgeting.
 Ultimately, the buyer will obtain information on their credit.
 If there are any problems that arise with their credit, they will be able to discuss options with a lender.

 There are distinct differences between being pre-qualified for a loan and being pre-approved.

 Though two terms seem similar these differences can change the outcome of the home buying process immensely.
 Pre-qualification is introductory step in the mortgage process.
 The process of being pre-qualified is completed by meeting with a lender and providing information such as, assets, income, and liabilities.
 Since, all the information comes directly from the buyer to lender, the amount gives in the pre-qualified can differ from the amount that is stated when being pre-approved.
 Being pre-qualified doesn’t carry the same value as a buyer who is pre-approved.

 Pre-approval allows the lender to check the buyers credit and verify financial and employment information.
 This confirms the ability to quality for a mortgage, but approves a specific loan amount that is based off of the information from financial and employment documentation.

 How to Get Pre-Approved

-- Thirty days of pay stubs that show income as well as year-to-date income
+- Thirty days of pay stubs that show income and year-to-date income

-- Sixty days or a quarterly statement of all asset accounts including your checking, savings, and any investment accounts
+- Sixty days or a quarterly statement of all asset accounts:

 4. Employment Verification